Andrew-S-Rosen/cbe504/main.typ

 The adsorption process can happen on a variety of different types of surfaces.
 For instance, one might consider the adsorption of a molecule to a metal surface like Pd or Rh.
 Alternatively, one might consider the adsorption of a molecule along the internal surface of a highly porous material like an aluminosilicate zeolite.
-Porous materials are particularly unique choices for adsorbents, as they can have incredibly high surface areas; for instance, nanoporous solids known as metal--organic frameworks can have surface areas up to 7000 $"m "^2$/g, such that one gram of material can have the surface area of a football field.
+Porous materials are particularly unique choices for adsorbents, as they can have incredibly high surface areas; for instance, nanoporous solids known as metal--organic frameworks can have surface areas up to 7000 $"m"^2$/g, such that one gram of material can have the surface area of a football field.

 === Molecular Adsorption <molecular-adsorption>